gumaerc-testorg/3.22-spring-2008/content/pages/projects/cnt_mech_3.md

 ![](/courses/materials-science-and-engineering/3-22-mechanical-behavior-of-materials-spring-2008/projects/cnt_mech_3_9.jpg)

 Given our boundary condition on u at x = 0, we see that this constant is also zero.
-Setting the stress equal to the yield stress and taking the value of c at Rmax to find the very earliest possible yield (minimum value of deflection), we get a minimum free-end deflection of
+Setting the stress equal to the yield stress and taking the value of c at R{{< sub "max" >}} to find the very earliest possible yield (minimum value of deflection), we get a minimum free-end deflection of

 ![](/courses/materials-science-and-engineering/3-22-mechanical-behavior-of-materials-spring-2008/projects/cnt_mech_3_10.jpg)